josecelano/c-mandelbrot-arbitrary-precision/doc/periodicity-checking.md

 # Periodicity checking

-"Periodicity checking" is a performace optimisation techniche used in fractal image generation.
-This techniche is used to reduce the number of calculations needed to calculate a pixel in the image, therefore reducing the time to generate the full fractal image.
+"Periodicity checking" is a performance optimisation technique used in fractal image generation.
+This technique is used to reduce the number of calculations needed to calculate a pixel in the image, therefore reducing the time to generate the full fractal image.
 For the classic way of generating a Mandelbrot Set image you need to calculate a series of values applying the Mandelbrot formula recursively.

 The basic Mandelbrot Set formula is: